kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 7.md

 2. Start the common-config-server and common-eureka-server.

 3. Lab 7 has copies of the word server and sentence server that have been converted to use Feign, we will adjust them to use Hystrix too.
 Start 5 separate copies of the lab-7-word-server, using the profiles "subject", "verb", "article", "adjective", and "noun".
 There are several ways to do this, depending on your preference:
-  - If you wish to use Maven, open separate command prompts in the target director and run these commands:
+  - If you wish to use Maven, open separate command prompts in the target directory and run these commands:
     - mvn spring-boot:run -Dspring.profiles.active=subject
     - mvn spring-boot:run -Dspring.profiles.active=verb
     - mvn spring-boot:run -Dspring.profiles.active=article